 Filling Out the FAFSA as a Nontraditional Student

 Most students meet the eligibility requirements for federal financial aid.
-All learners at regionally accredited institutions — regardless of age — qualify for federal financial aid, so even returning students should fill out the FAFSA.
+All learners at accredited institutions — regardless of age — qualify for federal financial aid, so even returning students should fill out the FAFSA.

 The application not only considers you for federal financial aid but also helps you qualify for state and school financial aid.
 Some private loan providers and scholarship organizations also use the FAFSA to determine your financial need.